Toy Story (franchise): Toy Story 3 (2010)

 Toy Story 3, the third film in the franchise, was released on June 18, 2010, nearly 11 years after Toy Story 2.
-The plot focuses on the toys being accidentally dropped off at a daycare center while their owner, Andy, is getting ready to go to college.
-The toys discover that all of the toys are ruled by Lotso (voiced by Ned Beatty), a sinister teddy bear, while Woody finds potential hope for a new home in the hands of Bonnie, a toddler that takes great care of her toys.
-Blake Clark replaced Varney after Varney's death in 2000, while other new cast members included Michael Keaton, Timothy Dalton, Jeff Garlin, Kristen Schaal, and Bonnie Hunt.
+The plot focuses on the toys being accidentally dropped off at Sunnyside, a daycare center while their owner, Andy, is getting ready to go to college.
+The toys discover that all of the toys at Sunnyside Daycare are ruled by Lotso (voiced by Ned Beatty), a sinister teddy bear, while Woody finds potential hope for a new home in the hands of Bonnie, a toddler from the daycare that takes great care of her toys.
+Blake Clark replaced Jim Varney following his death in 2000, while other new cast members included Michael Keaton, Timothy Dalton, Jeff Garlin, Kristen Schaal, and Bonnie Hunt.
 It was the first Toy Story film not to be directed by Lasseter (although he remained involved in the film as executive producer), but by Lee Unkrich, who edited the first two films and co-directed the second.
 It was Pixar's highest-grossing film of all time both domestically, surpassing Finding Nemo, until it was surpassed by Finding Dory in 2016 and worldwide, also surpassing Finding Nemo, until it was surpassed by Incredibles 2 in 2018.
-Toy Story 3 grossed more than the first and second films combined, making it the first animated film to have crossed the $1 billion mark.
+Toy Story 3 grossed more than the first two films combined, making it the first animated film to have crossed the $1 billion mark.
 In August 2010, it surpassed Shrek 2, becoming the highest-grossing animated film of all time until it was surpassed by Frozen, another Disney production, in March 2014.
 The film was released on DVD and Blu-ray on November 2, 2010.